 Batteries and Storage

-The last semester is devoted to the 30 credit Master's thesis required to obtain the degree.
+The final semester is devoted to the 30 credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the university.
 There is also a 15 credit thesis at the end of the first year.
 It may be possible to obtain a Master's degree worth 60 credits after one year.

 Most of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
 Some courses also have guest lecturers from industry and policy makers.

 Courses are organised with different teaching methods, with instruction consisting of lectures, group exercises, laboratory exercises, seminars, project work and study visits.
 Several courses are studied in parallel.
 The programme takes place in Uppsala.
+The language of instruction is English.

 The industry organisation "Svensk Energi" estimates that the energy sector in Sweden alone will requires over 7000 new positions in the next few years.
 The increase of renewable sources in the electric system is seen worldwide.
 The need for well-trained engineers and technicians with expertise in electric power and renewable power generation is large - both in Sweden and abroad.